springernature/frontend-playbook/accessibility/accessibility-in-pdfs.md

 ## Creating accessible PDF documents

-PDF is a destination format, created from a source document (e.g. Microsoft Word or Adobe InDesign).
+PDF (Portable Document Format) is a destination format, created from a source document (e.g. Microsoft Word or Adobe InDesign).
 In order to create accessible PDFs, the source documents themselves must be accessible.
 For screen reader users, this means the document must be correctly formatted with headings and alternative text, among other requirements.
 A correctly-formatted document can be exported as a [tagged PDF](https://helpx.adobe.com/uk/acrobat/using/creating-accessible-pdfs.html#tag_the_pdf), which allows screen reader software to describe the meaning of different pieces of text.

 Some source document applications include an automated accessibility checker to help you identify basic accessibility issues.